How to Submit Comments

 Submit comments by one of the following three methods.
 To help us process and review your comments more efficiently, please use only one method.

 Important: All comments will be made available to the public.
 Comments sent via online form or e-mail, will be posted on our website.
 Comments sent via paper will be converted to PDF and then posted on our website.
 When multiple comments are submitted with identical or near-identical content, only the first copy of the comment received will be posted publicly, along with a running total number of that comment received.
-We do not edit personal identifying information from submissions; submit only information that you wish to make available publicly.
+Do not include personal identifiable information in submissions; submit only information that you wish to make available publicly.
+We may redact in part or withhold entirely from publication submitted material that is obscene or subject to copyright protection.

 1. Online form